Business

 Understanding the tenant’s operations will help to evaluate the potential exposures they pose to the building as well as what fire protection may be necessary to prevent or eliminate certain damages.

-Year-round exterior maintenance is also required.
-Slips, trips, and falls can occur in any season on any given day.
-Insufficient lighting, uneven surfaces, cracks, potholes, excess debris are all potential hazards.
-In the winter, proper snow removal practices should be in place including but not limited to proper snow clearing and salting of all parking and walkway areas, and keeping daily maintenance logs.
+Protecting yourself from liabilities means requiring year-round exterior maintenance.
+Acknowledging that slips, trips, and falls can occur in any season on any given day.
+Maintenance can include, ensuring there is sufficient lighting, even surfaces, no cracks or potholes, eliminating excess debris.
+In the winter, proper snow removal practices should be in place including but not limited to proper snow clearing and salting of all parking and walkway areas and keeping daily maintenance logs.
 Many building owners subcontract out their property maintenance.
 A written agreement with a property maintenance contractor should include proof of insurance and the requirement to be named an additional insured.
 This protects you from any losses that would be a result of the negligence of the contractor due to improper maintenance.

 This applies to your tenants as well—all tenants should have written lease agreements in place that clearly state that proof of insurance is required and that you as the landlord/building owner should be added as an Additional Insured.
 Proof of insurance should be requested of your tenants annually to protect you from any negligence on their part.

-For information on insuring your commercial property with Unica Insurance, speak to your Broker.
+For information on insuring your commercial property with Unica Insurance, speak to a Broker.

 Enjoyed the read?
 Feel free to share for others to enjoy!